- Prostate Adenocarcinoma

 The ACS has now de-emphasized mass prostate cancer screening programs, while recommending a discussion of the pros and cons of PSA testing based on individual risk.

-The USPSTF recommends against screening for prostate cancer in men age 75 years or older.
+The USPSTF recommends against PSA-based screening for prostate cancer regardless of age.

 What laboratory and imaging studies should you order to characterize this patient's tumor (i.e., stage, grade, CT/MRI vs PET/CT, cellular and molecular markers, immunophenotyping, etc.) How should you interpret the results and use them to establish prognosis and plan initial therapy?